 So, let’s dive right in!

-Where to Stay in Philadelphia
+Where Is the Best Place to Stay in Philadelphia?

 Penn's View Hotel Philadelphia

-This elegant four-star hotel is our top pick for hotels in Philadelphia.
+This elegant four-star hotel is my top pick for hotels in Philadelphia.
 Amenities include an onsite fitness room and spa, as well as spacious guestrooms.
 Located at the heart of the Old City neighborhood, this hotel is close to Philadelphia’s most famous sightseeing attractions.

 FIRST TIME IN PHILADELPHIA